 Additional actions that can be performed during placement are:

 The No ERC marker cannot be modified graphically other than changing its location.
 To move a No ERC marker, click and hold while dragging it to a new location.
-While dragging, the No ERC marker can be rotated (Spacebar/Shift+Spacebar).

 The following methods of non-graphical editing are available:

 This method of editing uses the associated No ERC dialog and the Properties panel mode to modify the properties of an object.

 After placement, the No ERC dialog can be accessed by:

 During placement, the No ERC mode of the Properties panel can be accessed by pressing the Tab key.
 Once the No ERC is placed, all options appear.

 After placement, the No ERC mode of the Properties panel can be accessed in one of the following ways: